-There’s Only One Way Out of This Mess
+There’s One Big Reason the U.S. Economy Can’t Reopen

 “There’s a strong sense that the White House knows the amount of testing we need is far more than we have right now,” he said, though senior Trump officials have insisted that the country’s testing supply is adequate.
 The Centers for Disease Control and Prevention, the country’s foremost public-health agency, has been almost “totally useless” on testing, he said.
 “It is really stunning and disappointing.”

-Caitlin Rivers, an epidemiologist at the Johns Hopkins Center for Health Security, also struggled to articulate the lack of any federal plan this week.
+Caitlin Rivers, a senior scholar at the Johns Hopkins Center for Health Security, also struggled to articulate the lack of any federal plan this week.

 For the past few months, Rivers has helped write a series of reports for the American Enterprise Institute, a conservative think tank, about how to reopen the economy amid the pandemic.
 But testifying to Congress on Wednesday, she emphasized how little those plans had been followed and how much work remained to be done.
 The U.S. needs a federal team relentlessly focused on assessing and expanding its ability to test for the coronavirus, she said.
 Such a task force could tell governors, for instance, “whether and when significantly more tests may be reliably available to states,” and it could advise businesses on whether their plans to test workers “are even possible.”